Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: The geometric threshold zeta-univ

 \subsection{Geometric threshold}

 For the comparison with the analytic threshold \(\zeta_c\), we only need the location of the geometric threshold at which the exterior map ceases to be univalent.
-The finer local description of the boundary singularity at the threshold is classical and will not be used below.
+The finer local description of the boundary singularity at the threshold is classical.

 \begin{proposition}[Geometric threshold] Let

 Then the univalence threshold on the exterior disk is

 More precisely: \begin{enumerate} \item if \(\zeta<\zeta_{\mathrm{univ}}\), then \(f\) is univalent on \(\{|w|>1\}\) and extends injectively to \(|w|=1\); \item if \(\zeta>\zeta_{\mathrm{univ}}\), then \(f\) is not univalent on \(\{|w|>1\}\); \item if \(\zeta=\zeta_{\mathrm{univ}}\), then